What is Anxiety?

 Psychiatrist

-Psychiatric Nurse
+Psychiatric Nurse Practitioner

-Licensed Mental Health Counselor (LMHC) - Licensed Clinical Professional Counselor (LCPC) - Licensed Clinical Social Worker (LCSW) - Licensed Marriage and Family Therapist (LMFT)
+Licensed Mental Health Counselor (LMHC), Licensed Clinical Professional Counselor (LCPC), Licensed Clinical Social Worker (LCSW), Licensed Marriage and Family Therapist (LMFT)

 Clinical Social Worker

-Prevention and Coping With Anxiety
+Preventing and Coping with Anxiety

 Sierra Carter, PhD